Rastafari: Jah and Jesus Christ

 Rastas are monotheists, worshipping a singular God whom they call Jah.
 The term "Jah" is a shortened version of "Jehovah", the name of God in English translations of the Old Testament.
-Rastas believe in the immanence of Jah, who is inherent within each individual.
-This belief is reflected in the aphorism, often cited by Rastas, that "God is man and man is God", and Rastas speak of "knowing" Jah, rather than simply "believing" in him.
-In seeking to narrow the distance between humanity and divinity, Rastafari embraces mysticism.
-This idea of connecting to a singular divine force within differs from the forms of spirit possession found in other African diaspora religions, such as Kumina and Convince, where external spirits are invited into the body.
+Rastas believe in the immanence of Jah, meaning that he is inherent within each individual.
+This is reflected in the common Rasta aphorism that "God is man and man is God", and Rastas speak of "knowing" Jah, rather than "believing" in him.
+This idea of divinity existing within each person differs from the spirit possession found in other African diaspora religions such as Kumina.

 Jesus is an important figure in Rastafari.
-However, practitioners reject the traditional Christian view of Jesus, and they also reject the depiction of him as a white European.
-They believe Jesus was a black African, and that the white Jesus was a false god.
-Many Rastas regard Christianity as the creation of the white man; they treat it with suspicion out of the view that the oppressors (white Europeans) and the oppressed (black Africans) cannot share the same God.
-Some Rastas take the view that the God worshipped by most white Christians is actually the Devil, and a recurring claim among Rastas is that the Pope is Satan or the Antichrist.
-Rastas therefore often view Christian preachers as deceivers and regard Christianity as being guilty of furthering the oppression of the African diaspora, frequently referring to it as having perpetrated "mental enslavement".
+However, practitioners reject the traditional Christian view of Jesus and the common depiction of him as a white European.
+They believe Jesus was a black African, with white Jesus being a false god.
+Some Rastas believe that the God of white Christians is actually the Devil, and a recurring claim among Rastas is that the Pope is Satan or the Antichrist.
+Rastas often regard Christianity as the creation of the white man, a religion that has helped oppress the African diaspora, trapping them in a form of "mental enslavement".
+Many Rastas believe that the oppressors (white Europeans) and the oppressed (black Africans) cannot share the same God.